 OnDrive to support 10 GB files

 Recently OneDrive had increased its free storage plan to 15 GB and the storage for Office 365 customers to 1 TB.
 The prices of storage plans were cut drastically.
 And following this, OneDrive has now announced that you can upload files up to 10 GB using the desktop apps for Windows and Mac, all of the mobile apps, and the OneDrive website!

-This was one of the top feature request by its users.
+This was one of the top feature requests by its users.
 Omar Shahine, Group Program Manager, OneDrive.com too had indicated last month in one of the user forums that they are actively working on removing this old file limit of 2 GB.
-And now its delivered!
-OneDrive team is also working on enabling this for business customers and will be informed when its available.
+And now it’s delivered!
+OneDrive team is also working on enabling this for business customers and will be informed when it’s available.

 Share straight from Windows Explorer

-Windows 7 and Windows 8 users now have got the ability to quickly get links to content in their OneDrive folder without needing to go to the web.
-One has to just right-click on the item or items that has to be shared and you’ll see a “Share a OneDrive link” option that will create a sharing link and add it to your Clipboard.
-From there, you can paste it directly into an email, IM or other message.
-This was also one of the top feature request.
+Windows users now have got the ability to quickly get links to content in their OneDrive folder without needing to go to the web.
+One has to just right-click on the item or items that have to be shared and you’ll see a “Share a OneDrive link” option that will create a sharing link and add it to your Clipboard.
+From there, you can paste it directly into an email, IM or another message.
+This was also one of the top feature requests.
 This feature has begun rolling out to OneDrive on Windows 7 and 8 and will be available worldwide within a few weeks.
 Windows 8.1 and Mac users will be informed when this will be made available.

 - Tags: OneDrive